 This image brings together the themes of creativity and collaboration that run through the new exhibition, as well as highlighting how central women were during this period as radical artists and makers, especially here in Birmingham.

-Victorian Radicals is now open at Birmingham Museum and Art Gallery, and runs until 31 October 2024.
-The rest of the museum will begin to reopen later in 2024.
+Victorian Radicals is now open at Birmingham Museum and Art Gallery, and runs until at least Christmas 2024.
+The rest of the museum will begin to reopen from Thursday 24 October 2024.